BroWang1/ML-Iris-Dataset/README.md

 ___
 # Setting up the Model & Data Processing
 Initializing Arguments: Defined the input layer, number of hidden layers, neurons per hidden layer, and output layer
-Loading Data and Processing: Imported the dataset from a CSV file, separated inputs (X) and outputs (y), and label-encoded the Iris flower types ('Iris-setosa' → 0.0, 'Iris-versicolor' → 1.0, 'Iris-virginica' → 2.0)
+Loading Data: Imported the dataset from a CSV file
+Processing: Separated inputs (X) and outputs (y), and label-encoded the Iris flower types ('Iris-setosa' → 0.0, 'Iris-versicolor' → 1.0, 'Iris-virginica' → 2.0)
-Training/Testing: Splitting the dataset randomly into training data and testing data
+Training/Testing: Split the dataset randomly into training data and testing data
 Minimizaing Loss: Compared predicted outputs with actual values, set the learning rate, and applied backpropagation with gradient descent to optimize the model
 Visualization: Plotted the loss function to monitor and ensure it decreases over time
 ___